 At Catapult we believe it is better to risk boldness than triviality.
 The most transformative technology innovations and the best venture returns accrue to companies that succeed at massive scale.
 That level of outperformance comes overwhelmingly from solving complex, global problems in markets ripe for disruption by technology-enabled solutions.
 As such, Catapult focuses single-mindedly on companies that have the ability to become dominant platform companies.
+And with our deep network of relationships and with assets in multiple geographies, our mission is to help those companies achieve global scale.

 Jonathan led investments in Jet.com (acquired by Walmart for $3.5 Billion), Dollar Shave Club (acquired by Unilever for $1 Billion), MapR Technologies, Madison Reed, Qumulo, Freshly, InsideView, IfOnly, Price.com, Zenplace, Kanler, Sourceeasy, BillFloat, Neighborly, Primary Data, and many others that have gone on to become market leaders.